What is stress?

 Here are some tips to help you quit smoking.
 Keep in mind that there is no single best way that works for all people.

 - Pick a quitting date 1 to 3 weeks in the future.
-Prepare for the date by cutting down on smoking, staying away from your favorite places to smoke, and making a plan for how you will deal with stressful events without smoking.
+To prepare for the date: cut down on smoking, staying away from your favorite places to smoke, and making a plan for how you will deal with stressful events without smoking.

 - On your quitting date, get rid of all cigarettes, keep busy, and stay in smoke-free places.

 - The nicotine patch, nicotine gum, or other medication may be prescribed to help you quit.
 Take as directed by your healthcare provider.